marklogic-community/hands-on-data-modeling/setup/README.md

 You have now imported the Workspace.

-Select the tabs in the order listed below and run each to complete the following:
+Select the tabs in the order listed below and run each.
+Details of what each tab's code does is noted below.

+NOTE: Before running, update the code in each tab with your servername, port, username, and password.

 - SetupAppServerAndDBs
- - Creatse an Employees Database with it's requisite forests
+ - Creates an Employees Database with it's requisite forests
  - Deploys a REST Instance for the Employees database, which will create an App Server and Modules database
 - SetupIndexes
  - Create Indexes on Employees DB